dzorlu/sdc/advanced_lane_detection/README.md

  - [region of interest](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L111) filters ignore regions outside our scope and focus on the lower triangle of the image.

 Lane masking process couple with filtering the region of interest produces the following result.

  ![After Lane Masking and Region of Interest Filtering](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/masked_image.png)

 ## Perspective transform
 Next, we transform the perspective from head-one camera view to "bird's eye".
 We do this in order to (i) identity the lane more accurately (ii) compute the curvature of the road.
 The technique requires two points - source and destination - to define the transformation mapping.
-I used an image where the lane marking was straight and clearly marked to calibrate the perspective matrix with [PerspectiveTransformer](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L244).
+In order to calibrate the perspective matrix, I used an image where the lane marking was straight and clearly marked.
+[PerspectiveTransformer](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L244) is the class that implements the logic.

-Given the masked image, the destination and source points can be seen below, where red and blue dots and source and destination points, respectively.
+Given the masked image, the destination and source points can be seen below, where red and blue dots are source abd destination points, respectively.
 Note that the points overlap on the horizontal axis.

 ![Source and Destination](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/perspective_transform.png)